AATI National Italian Examination

 The value and the criteria for the monetary prizes as well as the prizes assigned by the Società Onoraria Italica will be posted at a later stage.

 The following language schools will be participating in a scholarship program for the AATI National Italian Exam.
-They have offered a total 6 scholarships.
-Each scholarship consists of a 2-week course in one of the above schools.
-Accommodations and tuition expenses are included.
-The flight will be at the recipient’s expense; however, AATI will we contribute a cash award of $500.
-Five scholarships will go to the top students in each level; one scholarships will go to teachers of those top students.
+Each scholarship consists of a 2-week course with accommodations and tuition expenses included.
+The flight will be at the recipient’s expense; however, AATI will contribute a cash award of $500.
+Some scholarships will go to the top students in each level; two 1-2 other scholarships will go to the teachers of those top students.
 A draw might be necessary.
 The recipients will be notified via email.

 The language schools participating in this scholarship program are:

-- Scuola di italiano Dante Alighieri – Campus L’Infinito di Recanati – Recanati (MC) (Director: Michele Casati; www.scuoladantealighieri.org ; www.campusinfinito.it )
+- Scuola di italiano Dante Alighieri– Campus L’Infinito di Recanati, Recanati (MC) (Director: Michele Casati; www.scuoladantealighieri.org)

 |2015||level 1||level 2||level 3||level 4||Teacher’s script|